rosettatype/hyperglot/README.md

 Hyperglot comes with a `hyperglot-report` command that takes all the same options the main `hyperglot` command (see above).
-It additionally takes these options to output reporting about what characters or shaping is missing in order to support language currently detected as not supported:
+It additionally takes these options to output reporting about what characters or shaping is missing in order to support languages detected as not supported:

 - `--report-missing`: Parameter to report unmatched languages which are missing _n_ or less characters.
-If _n_ is 0 all languages with any amount missing characters are listed.
+If _n_ is 0 all languages with any number of missing characters are listed (default).
-- `--report-mark`: Flag to report languages which are not matched because the font is missing mark attachment for some characters combination, and output the affected base + mark combinations.
+- `--report-marks`: Parameter to report languages which are missing _n_ or less mark attachment sequences.
+If _n_ is 0 all languages with any number any number of missing mark attachment sequences are listed (default).
-- `--report-joining`: Flag to report languages which are not matched because the font is missing joining behaviour for some characters, and output the affected characters.
+- `--report-joining`: Parameter to report languages which are missing _n_ or less joining sequences.
+If _n_ is 0 all languages with any number of missing joining sequences are listed (default).
+- `--report-all`: Parameter to set/overwrite all other `--report-xxx` parameters.

 ## Database and contributing